About the College

 Organizational Structure: The College of Health & Human Development is comprised of the following eight divisions:

 - The Department of Child & Adolescent Studies provides undergraduate students with the knowledge and skills to interact effectively with children, adolescents, and families in a variety of educational and service settings.
 (BS Degree, Minor)

 - The Department of Counseling is committed to training competent professionals who are eligible for licensure as Marriage and Family Therapists or Licensed Professional Clinical Counselors.
 (MS Degree, LMFT and LPCC Licensure)

 - The Department of Health Science bridges the gap between scientific discoveries and the application of this knowledge to improve the quality of people’s lives, and research reflects the range of diverse health problems, settings and populations.
 (BS Degree, MPH, Minor)

 - The Department of Human Services provides both the academic and experiential background for the student seeking a career working with people in the varied and expanding field of Human Services.
 (BS Degree, Minor)

 - The Department of Kinesiology provides a broad understanding of human motor performance and health through its degree programs and through the scholarship and creativity of its faculty and students.(BS Degree, MS Degree, Minor)

-- Military Science Program is our on-campus ROTC Program providing physical training, Military Science classes and field training exercises.
+- The Military Science Program is our on-campus ROTC Program providing physical training, Military Science classes and field training exercises.
 (Minor)

 - The School of Nursing is committed to providing quality undergraduate and graduate nursing programs, which are accessible to a diverse student population.
 In doing so, we strive to be a center of excellence in nursing education.
 (BSN Degree [Traditional and RN to BSN]; MSN Degree [five specializations: Nursing Leadership, Certified Registered Nurse Anesthetist, Women’s Health Care, School Nursing and Nurse Educator]; DNP)